dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/change-detection.md

 At the start of this section we stated that detecting changes is needed when not using _using EF Core to make the change_.
 This is what is happening in the code above.
 That is, the changes to the property and navigation are made _directly on the entity instances_, and not by using any EF Core methods.

-Contrast this to the following code which modifies the entities using EF Core methods:
+Contrast this to the following code which modifies the entities in the same way, but this time using EF Core methods:

 <!--
         using var context = new BlogsContext();